Writing a Character Reference Letter for Court (Templates)

 Do’s and Don’ts

-Multiple things should be considered when writing a character reference letter for the court to fulfill the legality of the letter and improve its efficiency in communicating the defendant’s character to the magistrate or judge.
+Multiple things should be considered when writing such a letter for the court to fulfill the legality and improve its efficiency in communicating the defendant’s character to the magistrate or judge.
 These considerations have been categorized into do’s and don’ts.

 Do’s

-Below are the things that should be done if the character reference letter serves its intended purpose correctly.
+Below are the things that should be done if the letter serves its intended purpose correctly.

 • Be honest: Any information in the letter must be accurate and factual; otherwise, misrepresentation of information can be termed as misleading by the judge or court.

-• Maintain a positive tone: The letter ought to highlight the defendant on a positive note.
+• Maintain a positive tone: It ought to highlight the defendant on a positive note.
 This can be done by outlining all the person’s good qualities and backing them up with specific examples where they demonstrated these qualities.

-• Be brief and precise: One page will usually be enough for a character reference letter.
+• Be brief and precise: One page will usually be enough for it.
 However, the letter should be written as a formal document where the critical point is arrived at rationally and quickly.

 Don’ts

-The following are things to avoid when writing a character reference letter for court.
+The following are things to avoid when writing such a letter for court.

 • Avoid passing personal judgment about the defendant’s guilt or innocence.
 The letter can, however, show acknowledgment of the seriousness of the matter at hand.

 • Don’t be biased.
-The letter should show the author’s opinion from a neutral perspective.
-For example, they acknowledge the offense committed but give reasons why they believe the judge or magistrate should consider being lenient.
+It should show the author’s opinion from a neutral perspective.
+For instance, they acknowledge the offense committed but give reasons why they believe the judge or magistrate should consider being lenient.

 • Avoid critiquing the law, the judge, or the police.
 Instead, keep the letter professional by respecting other involved parties’ perspectives and decisions on the case at hand.